wincent/masochist/content/blog/godaddy-vs-network-solutions.md

 tags: blog
 ---

-I first registered the wincent.org domain back in September 1999 (prior to that I ran the website using the webspace and domain provided by my ISP).
+I first registered my dot-org domain back in September 1999 (prior to that I ran the website using the webspace and domain provided by my ISP).
 Back then [Network Solutions](http://netsol.com/) was the only registrar.
 From memory, I paid \$35 for the privilege.

 Since then the market has opened up and competing registrars have been allowed in.
 These registrars generally undercut the Network Solutions price by a considerable margin.
 And people are starting to take notice: [GoDaddy](http://godaddy.com/) recently overtook Network Solutions as the number one registrar (as measured by the number of domains registered).